The Montessori method of education has been widely accepted around the world for more than a century.

 The Montessori curriculum introduces children to scientific subjects like:

-These subjects cultivate a natural curiosity in the child towards nature and the world.
+These subjects cultivate a natural curiosity in the child toward nature and the world.

 With the help of specially designed maps, the pupil can learn geography.
 Cultural knowledge also includes music, history, arts, and dance.